Varsha4537/Misinformation-Detection-DL-Model/README.md

 https://www.kaggle.com/datasets/stevenpeutz/misinformation-fake-news-text-dataset-79k

 ## ✨ About Me
 I'm passionate about using data science and AI for real-world problem solving.
-Feel free to explore the code and reach out with any feedback or collaboration ideas!
+Feel free to explore the code!